 We live in Downton Abbey.
 Well, not really, but it’s pretty darn close.
 Our apartment is in a GORGEOUS heritage Neo-Tudor house in a neighbourhood that is full of equally or more-so gorgeous heritage homes.
 When we came to view our apartment, we knew we had to have it.
 Hardwood floors, big windows, gas stove, crown molding, all the things.
 And the house foyer is what makes me feel like it’s Downtown Abbey with all its wood panelling and stained glass.
 Sigh.

 Victoria reminds the Brit of England.
 This is no surprise as Victoria was founded by the British and named for Queen Victoria.
-The architecture and double-decker buses are very much a lasting legacy of colonial roots.
-Personally, Victoria reminds me not of London or Brighton, but of Edinburgh with it’s small city colonial charm and alley streets full of boutiques and restaurants.
+The architecture and double-decker buses are very much a lasting legacy of its founding roots.
+Personally, Victoria reminds me not of London or even Brighton, but of Edinburgh.
+Like my Scottish happy place, it’s a small city with oodles of old-world charm and open alleys full of boutiques and restaurants.

 23. Playing tourist